hftamayo/obsidiandev/fullstack/devdays/02_portoflio/01_proyectos/00_requerimientos/tech_specs/backend/01_restful.md

 - **Search**: Text search across task titles and descriptions
 - **Batch Operations**: Endpoints for batch updates/deletes
 - **Websocket Notifications**: Real-time updates for collaborative features

-## Implementation Notes

-1. **Database Layer**:

-    - Include proper indexing for pagination and sorting
-    - Use transactions for data consistency
-2. **Caching Layer**:

-    - Implement cache invalidation after mutations
-    - Use short-lived caches (10-60s) during development
-    - Consider Redis or similar for distributed caching
-3. **Rate Limiting**:

-    - Implement token bucket algorithm for limiting
-    - Higher limits for read operations (~100/min)
-    - Lower limits for write operations (~30/min)

-This backend implementation would complement your frontend perfectly, providing a solid foundation for scaling while maintaining the great user experience you've built on the client side.